About Me

 Once, when I was 20 years old and at the Legion playing euchre (a card game) at the table, the winners and losers sit down and put their name card down.
 I saw a name I recognized.
 I asked her, "what is your name?" and she told me.
 I said, "I am Lori Anne."
 It was my grandmother.
 She started crying and said she had not seen me since the day I was born.
 I was 20 at the time.
 So that is how I met my grandmother.
 I was 8 months pregnant with my son.
 My grandmother lived in an apartment, 2 buildings over from me.
 I am not sure why or how this would even happen.

 The next day I got a call from my birth father.
 He had just moved kitty-corner, across the road from me.
 Obviously, my grandmother phoned him and told him about our exciting encounter the night before.
 Fate?
-What were the chances?
+What were the odds?

 Always treasure the moments with family and friends, and ask questions today.
 Don't wait for tomorrow - it may not be there.